chrisfcarroll/Azure-VM-Run/README.md

 ## Addenda

-### Comments on Azure GPU options
+### Azure GPU options

-A computetarget is a VM or at least it is specified with a VM size.
+A computetarget is a VM or at least it is specified with a VM size, so the machine and GPU options are the same for both options.
 You'll want to be sure to use a VMSize that includes a GPU.

 *TL;DR:* Use a N-series VM for the NVidia Tesla GPUs.
-- The oldest hardware - NC series - now has 50% off promo options, but these seem not to be accessible for ML workspace setup.
+- The oldest hardware - NC series - now has 50% off promo options
-- Note also that on a new account you may have to first request access to the larger VMs, which you can do via the GUI at https://ml.azure.com.
+- On a new account you may have to first request access to the larger VMs.
+You can do this via the GUI at https://ml.azure.com or via the URL you get in an error message telling you to request a quota change.

 Choose from
-- $0.60 per hour for NC6Promo - Tesla K80
+- $0.60 per hour for NC6Promo with Tesla K80
 - $1.20-$2.50 per hour for NC12 or NC24 Promo - 2 or 4 x Tesla K80
   (2015 design, 2496 cores @ 560MHz-875MHz 24GB GDDR5)
 - $7-15 per hour for NC12v3 - NC24v3 - 2-4 x Tesla V100
   (640TensorCores,5120Cuda Cores, 32-64GB HBM2 memory)

+- _Don't pay for dual or quad GPU machines unless your code can use them_
+- _You will have storage charges as well as VM charges.
+Bigger VMs have more expensive storage_

 * Tesla K80 : A 2014 Server Kepler design (One K80 = two GK210s each with 12GB GDDR5)
 * Tesla M60 : A 2015 Workstation GPU Maxwell design